Normal TSH Levels: What’s Normal & Why?

 What are normal TSH levels?

-The chart below shows ranges for optimal TSH levels.
-It also includes the lab ranges for other key thyroid hormones and TPO antibodies-a marker of immune response against the thyroid gland.
+It also includes the lab ranges for other key thyroid hormones and TPO antibodies–a marker of immune response against the thyroid gland.

 Ranges for TSH, fT3, fT4, TPO antibodies

 The distribution of Thyroid Stimulating Hormone in healthy population is close to a bell curve (but it is asymmetric, i.e., non-Gaussian distribution).
-The curve skews to the right—high TSH levels seem to be more common than low levels.

-Healthy values of TSH lie between 0.1 mIU/L and 4.5 mIU/L.
+Optimal TSH levels range between 0.1 mIU/L and 4.5 mIU/L.

-Statistically, that's between 2.5th and 97.5th percentile (±3 standard deviation).
-Which means 95% of the people have thyroid levels in this range.
+This means 95% of the people have thyroid levels in this range.

 Age, gender, race, and iodine consumption can cause variations.